fxg42/groovyschema/README.md

 Validates that the instance is in one of the given values.
 Enum values can be of any type.

+### fixed

+Validates that the instance is equal to the given value. `fixed` value can be of any type.

 ## String-specific validations attributes

 ### pattern